AF&PA on the Issues

 release the stored carbon when they die, decay, or are combusted, thus completing the carbon

-AF&PA has been a strong proponent of international efforts to suppress illegal logging and trade.
+AF&PA is a strong proponent of international efforts to suppress illegal logging and its associated

-AF&PA played an active role in a coalition of forest products industry, environmental and labor
+trades.
+We played an active role in a coalition of forest products industry, environmental and

-groups to advocate for passage of the 2008 amendments, because trade in illegally sourced fiber
+labor groups to advocate for passage of the 2008 Lacey Act amendments, because trade in

-some $1 billion annually in lost export opportunities and depressed U.S. wood prices.
+forest products industry some $1 billion annually in lost export opportunities and depressed U.S.

 AF&PA is on record in support of administrative clarification that the Lacey Act amendments do